chandini1727/Google_Drive_Api/README.md

 ## Features

--Create and manage Google Drive folders.
+  - Create and manage Google Drive folders.
--Create Google Sheets within specified folders.
+  - Create Google Sheets within specified folders.
--Add or append data to specific tabs in Google Sheets.
+  - Add or append data to specific tabs in Google Sheets.
--List all folders, sheets in a folder, or tabs in a sheet.
+  - List all folders, sheets in a folder, or tabs in a sheet.
--Delete folders or sheets by name.
+  - Delete folders or sheets by name.
--Upload single or multiple local files to a specified Drive folder.
+  - Upload single or multiple local files to a specified Drive folder.
--Share files or folders with a specified email address.
+  - Share files or folders with a specified email address.
--Error handling for robust API interactions.
+  - Error handling for robust API interactions.

 ## Prerequisites

--Python 3.6 or higher
+ - Python 3.6 or higher
--A Google Cloud Platform (GCP) project with Google Drive and Sheets APIs enabled -A service account with appropriate permissions
+ - A Google Cloud Platform (GCP) project with Google Drive and Sheets APIs enabled
+ - A service account with appropriate permissions
--A JSON key file for the service account (service_account.json)
+ - A JSON key file for the service account (service_account.json)

 ## Setup
 **Install Dependencies**